 Loosening the Soil and Getting Rid of Old Soil

 If required, use a dull knife or a trowel to loosen the dirt around the pot’s edges.
 To make the cactus simpler to handle, wrap it in many layers of newspaper or use metal tongs.
 Wiggle the cactus root ball out of the old container and place it flat on your work surface.

 Inspecting and Trimming of Roots

 It’s a good idea to inspect the roots for symptoms of pests or illnesses while they’re exposed.
-Cut back any dead or infected roots and, if necessary, use a fungicide.
+Cut back with pruning shears any dead or infected roots and, if necessary, use a fungicide.

 Planting the Cactus in the New Pot

-Fill the bottom of the new pot halfway with the cactus soil mixture, making sure the cactus is placed at the same depth as it was in the previous container.
-Gently insert the cactus in the pot with tongs or newspaper and keep it in place while you fill the rest of the container with dirt.
+Fill the bottom of the new pot halfway with the cactus soil mixture, ensuring the cactus is placed at the same depth as it was in the previous container.
+Gently insert the replant cactus in the pot with tongs or newspaper and keep it in place while you fill the rest of the container with dirt.

 Water the newly transplanted cactus after a few days to allow it to acclimatize to its new surroundings.
 You may resume your usual watering regimen after a week or so.